-For the identification of petroleum substances, it is recommended to give the name according to an established nomenclature system [also used by US EPA].
-This name consists usually of the refinery process, the stream's source and general composition or characteristics.
+For the identification of petroleum substances, it is recommended to give the name according to an established nomenclature system.
+21 This name consists usually of the refinery process, the stream's source and general composition or characteristics.
 If the substance contains > 5 w/w-% of 4- to 6-membered condensed ring aromatic hydrocarbons, this information shall be included in the description.
 For petroleum substances with an EINECS number, the name given in the EC Inventory shall be used.